e-Residency Programs Around the World: The Ultimate Guide in 2021

 For more information on this program, you can check out our article on the Estonia e-Residency.

-Nevertheless, most program elements are similar to the other baltic country, the Estonian e-residency program.
+The program is relatively new, but most program elements are expected to be similar to the other baltic country, the Estonian e-residency program.
 The benefits are almost similar such as a digital ID to access public, administrative, and commercial services.

 In addition to Estonia and Lithuania, several countries are planning or anticipated to launch their own e-residency programs soon.
 These include:

 Another EU country planning to start an e-residency program is Portugal.
 On March 9, 2020, the Portugal government pre-announced the e-residency 2.0 program.
 The information and legal documentation are bilingual-English and Portugal.